-It seems like everyone is trying to cut down on the sweet stuff - but is it really as simple as it seems?
-Chocolate fiend and Good Food guinea pig Caroline Hire quit sugar for eight weeks and learnt a few lessons along the way.
+Chocolate fiend and Good Food guinea pig Caroline Hire quit sugar for eight weeks and learned a few lessons along the way.
 Here, she shares her top 10 take-aways

-However, it soon became clear it was not for the faint-hearted.
-Quitting sugar, Sarah-style, involved giving up all fruit, all sweeteners (natural and artificial) and most alcohols.
+However, it soon became clear this eight-week programme was not for the faint-hearted.
+Sugar detox or quitting sugar, Sarah-style, involved cutting out sugar, giving up all fruit, all sweeteners (natural and artificial) and most alcohols.
+"Still," I thought, "I know what I’m getting myself into."
+But as it happened, I didn’t.

-Still, I thought I knew what I was getting into.
-Apparently I didn’t.
-Here are ten things I wish I’d known before giving up the sweet stuff…
+Here are 10 things I wish I’d known before giving up the sweet stuff.

 1. Cravings can be conquered

 Everyone has a weakness.
 Mine is chocolate.
-I absolutely adore it but the addiction has always been a source of irritation.
 I’ve lost count of the number of times I’ve tried to give it up (and failed).
 I knew this craving wasn’t going down without a fight.
 My olfactory system (sense of smell) went into overdrive and I could sniff out chocolate from a superhuman distance.
 Within a week (a week!), the mental battle had dissipated.

 If you’re going to give up sugar, it’s definitely worth bringing in reinforcements.
-Knowing that I’d have to fess up to a friend if I’d fallen off the wagon was a great motivator.
-It was helpful to be able to share sugar-swap discoveries, gloat over righteous food choices and commiserate together through the detox symptoms.
+Knowing that I’d have to fess-up to a friend if I’d fallen off the wagon was a great motivator.
+It was helpful to be able to share sugar-swap discoveries, celebrate making healthy food choices, and commiserate together through the detox side effects.

 3. Strange side effects

 It would appear from my extremely scientific sample group of four people that sleeplessness doesn’t affect everyone.
 Unfortunately, it did affect me.
-From week two onwards, I pretty much woke up between 5am and 6am every morning.
-For someone who does experience sleep problems from time to time, what started as a side effect soon became a very annoying habit.
+From week two onwards, I woke up between 5am and 6am every morning.
+For someone who does experience sleep problems from time to time, what started as a side effect soon became an annoying habit.

 5. Want chocolate?
 Have a banana

-More of a veg fan, fruit had never held that much of a draw but this changed when I gave up sugar.
+I'm more of a veg fan – fruit had never held that much of a draw but this changed when I gave up sugar.
 I re-introduced a little fruit each day after the blurred vision episode and found the humble banana became a highly desirable treat.

 6. Sugar is everywhere

-Wrestling with a desire to consume chocolate, ice cream or a cheeky cake with a coffee passed pretty quickly.
-What I hadn’t accounted for were all the seemingly innocuous foods that were now off the menu - Worcestershire sauce, chutney, ketchup, brown sauce, shop-bought mayonnaise, mustard.
-Giving up the tasty little additions to my savoury meals was the hardest to stomach.
+Wrestling with a desire to consume chocolate, ice cream or cake with a coffee passed quickly.
+What I hadn’t accounted for were all the seemingly innocuous foods that were now off the menu – Worcestershire sauce, chutney, ketchup, brown sauce, shop-bought mayonnaise, mustard.
+Giving up the additions to my savoury meals was the hardest to stomach.

 7. Constant grazing

-In the first few weeks my energy was often flat so I compensated by eating much more frequently than usual.
-Without all the sweet treats, food became a bit of a bore – a necessity rather than something craved and satisfied.
-As the weeks went on, my energy returned and the blood sugar highs and lows, which used to drive me to eat prior to the programme, seemed to diminish.
-Managing between meals without snacking became easier than it had done in years.
+In the first few weeks, my energy was often flat, so I compensated by eating more frequently.
+Without all the sweet treats, food became a bit of a bore – a necessity rather than something I craved or found satisfying.
+As the weeks went on, my energy returned and the blood sugar highs and lows, which used to drive me to eat, seemed to diminish.
+Managing between meals without snacking became easier than it had been in years.

 8. Weight loss, the ‘easy’ way

-Ok, it’s not ‘easy’ giving up sugar but doing so cuts out a lot of calories.
-All labels had to be checked, most convenience supermarket foods and condiments were a no-go.
+Okay, it’s not easy giving up sugar but doing so cuts out a lot of ‘empty’ calories.
+All labels had to be checked, most of the convenience supermarket foods and condiments were a no-go.
 Desserts, sugary drinks and most types of alcohol were to be avoided and if I could find an alternative it tended to be significantly less calorific.
-While focusing on avoiding sugar rather than calories, weight loss just happened.
+While I focused on avoiding sugar, the weight fell off.

 9. Complacency can sneak up on you